spector517/openvpn-ansible-role/README.md

 Bugs
 ----

-Now only localhost may be used as CA-server
 Removal clients temporary not supported

 Tags
 ----

 Use this tags for limit role functionality:
-- "__ovpn-ca__" - generate the easyrsa folder (if not exists)
 - "__ovpn-clients__" - generate the clients configs files.
 You can use that if you want to add new clients for your server (Existing configs will no be overwritten)
 - "__ovpn-server__" - deploy and configure OpenVPN server